 Microsoft has a new release for the Analytics Platform System (APS).
-This appliance update is called APS 2016 and has been released to manufacturing and is now generally available.
+This appliance update is called APS 2016 and has been released to manufacturing and is now generally available (it’s also called AU6).
 APS is Microsoft’s scale-out Massively Parallel Processing fully integrated system for data warehouse specific workloads.

 This release is built on the latest SQL Server 2016 release, offers additional language surface coverage to aid in migrations from SQL Server and other platforms, adds PolyBase connectivity to the current versions of Hadoop from Hortonworks, additional PolyBase security with Kerberos support and credential support for Azure Storage Blobs, greater indexing and collation support and improvements to the setup and upgrade experience with FQDN support.